MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 To learn more about the optimization solutions in Azure Quantum, see [What is optimization?](xref:microsoft.quantum.optimization.concepts.overview.introduction).

-## What is Q\# and the Quantum Development Kit?
+## What are Q\# and the Quantum Development Kit?

 The Microsoft Quantum Development Kit (QDK) is an **open-source** development kit for Azure Quantum, that enables you to work both online with the service and offline.
 The QDK includes the [quantum programming language Q#](xref:microsoft.quantum.overview.q-sharp), a high-level programming language that allows you to focus your work at the algorithm and application level to create quantum programs.

+### The Quantum Development Kit

 The QDK offers a set of tools that will assist you in the quantum software development process:

 - [Ready-to-use libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
 - [Quantum computing simulators](xref:microsoft.quantum.machines.overview), so that you can run a small instance of your program and see what it does without actual hardware access.
-- Preview simulators that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
+- [Noise simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
 - A [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.

-### Tools for developers

-Developers will find familiar interfaces in the Azure Quantum services.
 The Quantum Development Kit includes extensions for [Visual Studio](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).
-Quantum developers that are already working in other development languages, such as Qiskit or Cirq, can also run their programs on Azure Quantum.

-You can use Q# as standalone, in notebooks, and at the command-line or use a host language, the QDK supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
+The Quantum Development Kit supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
 You can also formulate optimization solutions with the Azure Quantum optimization Python package.
 As quantum systems evolve, your code endures.

+As an additional feature, the QDK supports integration with Qiskit and Cirq, so quantum developers that are already working in other development languages, can also run their programs on Azure Quantum.

+### The quantum programming language Q\#

+Why a quantum programming language?
+In short terms, because you want to write algorithms, not circuits.

+The Q# language allows the integration on classical and quantum computing.
+Q# supports general classical control flow during the execution of an algorithm.
+This allows clean expression of adaptive algorithms that are difficult to express directly in the circuit model of a fixed sequence of quantum gates.

+The Q# language doesn’t specify whether qubits are logical or physical.
+This can be decided by the runtime when the algorithm is executed.
+Similarly, the mapping from a qubit variable in a program to an actual logical or physical qubit is decided by the runtime, and that mapping may be deferred until after the topology and other details of the target device is known.
+The runtime is responsible for determining a mapping that allows the algorithm to execute, including any qubit state transfer and remapping required during execution.

+You can use Q# as standalone, in notebooks, and at the command-line or use a host language such as Python or C#.

 ## Workflow of the quantum software development